microsoft/aitour-customizing-microsoft-copilot/train-the-trainer/custom-engine-copilot/readme.md

 10. Start debugging your app by selecting **Run and Debug** tab on Visual Studio Code and **Debug in Teams (Edge)** or **Debug in Teams (Chrome)**.
 Microsoft Teams will pop up on your browser.
 Once your app details show up on Teams, select **Add** and start chatting with your app.
 To test your app, ask similar questions about your data such as:
     - "Tell me about my policy"
     - "What about perks"

+>Source code for this demo is available in [src/custom-engine/](../../src/custom-engine/) folder.